Click on the image to enlarge

-Because the two magnetic coils are designed to be identical, uniform magnetic field is achieved when the coil radius is equal to the separation distance.
-The two coils are connected in series such that identical current is feeding both coils will create two identical magnetic fields.
-The two added fields achieved uniform magnetic field in a cylindrical volume of space in the center between the two parallel coils.
-This cylindrical-
+Since the two electromagnetic coils are identical, uniform magnetic field is obtained when the separation distance is equal to the coil radius.
+Usually the two coils are connected in series so that equal current is feeding the two coils will create two identical magnetic fields.
+The two added Helmholtz fields achieve highly uniform magnetic field in a cylindrical volume of space in the center between the two coils.
+This region of uniform field (cylinder-

 Helmholtz electromagnetic field is generated by either using Alternating Current (AC) or Direct Current (DC).
 Majority of Helmholtz coils used for scientific experiments generate static (constant) magnetic fields.
 Static magnetic field uses Direct Current.
 In some test and measurement applications require non-

-The magnetic field inside the coils is given below.
+The magnetic field inside the coils in the center is given below.

-n = number of turns in a coil
+n = Number of turns in each coil

 Techniques for Producing High-